webscreens/screen-enumeration/EXPLAINER.md

 ### Non-goals

+* Expose an extraneous or especially identifying information (eg. display EDID)
-* Expose an exhaustive set of display properties known to the OS
+* Expose APIs to control the configuration of display devices.
 * Enumerate remote displays connected to other devices
   * See the [Presentation](https://www.w3.org/TR/presentation-api/) and
     [Remote Playback](https://www.w3.org/TR/remote-playback/) APIs